themesberg/flowbite/README.md

 ## Copyright and license

-The "Flowbite" brand is a registered trademark of Crafty Dwarf LLC.
+The Flowbite name and logos are are trademarks of Crafty Dwarf Inc.

 Code released under the [MIT License](https://flowbite.com/docs/getting-started/license/).
 Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).